Matt Sydal: Air Boom, injury and departure (2011–2014)

 On the August 22, 2011, episode of Raw, Bourne won his first championship in WWE.
 He and Kofi Kingston defeated David Otunga and Michael McGillicutty for the WWE Tag Team Championship.
 On the August 29 Raw, the team was named Air Boom and made their first title defense, defeating Otunga and McGillicutty in a rematch.
-At Night of Champions, Air Boom retained the title against The Miz and R-Truth when The Miz was disqualified for attacking the referee.
+At Night of Champions, Air Boom retained the title against The Awesome Truth when The Miz was disqualified for attacking the referee.
 At both Hell in a Cell and Vengeance, Air Boom retained the title against Dolph Ziggler and Jack Swagger.

 On November 1, WWE announced it had suspended Korklan for 30 days for his first violation of the company's wellness policy.
 Bourne returned to television on December 5.
-On December 18, at Tables, Ladders & Chairs, Air Boom retained the Tag Team Championship by defeating Primo & Epico.
+On December 18, at TLC: Tables, Ladders & Chairs, Air Boom retained the Tag Team Championship by defeating Primo & Epico.
 On January 15, 2012, Air Boom lost the WWE Tag Team Championship to Primo and Epico at a house show.
 The following night on Raw, Air Boom was awarded a rematch, but failed to regain the championship.
-This was Korklan's final televised match and appearance with the WWE to date.
-The following day on January 17, Korklan was suspended for 60 days for his second failure of a wellness test.
+This would be Korklan's final appearance on primary WWE programming.
+One day after that, Korklan received a 60-day suspension for his second failure of a wellness test.

 In March 2012, Korklan was involved in a motorcycle accident which broke his foot in four places and dislocated it in five.
+This same injury would warrant corrective surgery and hiatus later in his career as well, due to the severity of the fractures.

-After a year-long absence, Bourne returned on March 28, 2013, at a NXT live event, defeating Sami Zayn in his final WWE match.
-The following year, on June 12, WWE announced that Korklan had been released from his contract, ending his six-year tenure with the promotion.
+After a year-long absence, Bourne returned on March 28, 2013, at a NXT live event, defeating Sami Zayn in what would be his final WWE match.
+After making no appearances for over a year, WWE announced that Bourne had been released from his contract on June 12, 2014, ending his six-year tenure with the promotion.

 Korklan revealed in a 2020 interview that he received an offer to return to the company to compete in the 2016 Cruiserweight Classic but declined.